-Our infographic provides an at-a-glance summary of how the JSS Open will work.
+Our infographic provides an at-a-glance summary of how JSS Open will work.
 The idea is that employees working at least 20% of their usual hours can have their pay topped up.

 What about National Insurance Contributions and employer pension contributions?

-The employer will need to pay these contributions in respect of both the government top-up and the employer top-up, as well as in respect of pay for hours actually worked.
+The grant will not cover Class 1 Employer NICS or pension contributions, although the employer will need to pay these contributions in respect of both the government top-up and the employer top-up, as well as in respect of pay for hours actually worked.

 Yes.
 Employers need to pay an additional 5% towards unworked hours.
 There will also be pension and national insurance payments on top of this – see above.

-We can’t afford the top-up - what are the options?
+We can’t afford the 5% top-up - what are the options?

-The employer top-up is a key component of the scheme, so if you will not be able to afford this you will need to look at other options – for example, agreeing a reduced working week without the extra financial support, or redundancies.
+The employer contribution is a key component of the scheme, so if you will not be able to afford this you will need to look at other options – for example, agreeing a reduced working week without the extra financial support, or redundancies.
 We look at alternative options in more detail below.

 Can we offer extra voluntary top-ups?

-What payments should we include in an employee’s ‘reference salary’?
+What payments should we include in an employee’s “reference salary”?

-- Non-discretionary pay for hours worked;
+- non-discretionary pay for hours worked

-- Non-discretionary commission payments;
+- non-discretionary commission payments

 Payments not included are those made without a contractual obligation or by discretion such as tips, discretionary bonuses and commission payments, non-cash payments and non-monetary benefits in kind.

-How do we calculate an employee’s ‘reference salary’?
+How do we calculate an employee’s reference salary?